Professor of Classics (Edinburgh): History

+Andrew Dalzel, Professor of Greek from 1772-1805, by Henry Raeburn.

 The Chairs in Greek and Humanity at the ancient Scottish universities, whose incumbent professors 'occupied an especial place in the culture of these cities', all came to be quite distinct, and Morris writes (concerning their foundation and holders in the 19th century):'In terms of appointments to chairs in Greek or Humanity each Scottish university seemed to follow a different tradition: the chair of Greek at Glasgow was the preserve of Oxbridge educated scholars [e.g., Daniel Sandford (scholar), Edmund Law Lushington, Richard Claverhouse Jebb]; at Edinburgh no Englishman was successful in applying for either chair [until Harry Goodhart in Humanity and Arthur Wallace Pickard-Cambridge in Greek], whilst at Aberdeen the successful applicants were invariably graduates from that very university.'Election to the Chairs in the contentious years surrounding the Disruption of 1843 became a proxy for Scotland's religious politics.
 When J. S. Blackie sought the Chair of Greek he was in competition with the Reverend Charles McDouall, who was prevented from taking the Chair in Hebrew owing to the influence of the Presbytery of Edinburgh, Sir Wiliam Smith, a nonconformist Dissenter who could not, as a result, teach at Oxford or Cambridge, Edmund Lushington, John Conington an avowed Anglo-Catholic, and Leonhard Schmitz, then Rector of the Royal High School.
 McDouall was viewed as the Free Church candidate, and Schmitz the Episcopalian candidate, meanwhile the maverick Blackie had refused to unreservedly sign the Confession of Faith at Marischal owing to his sympathies with German rationalism.
 Indeed, Blackie and his supporters had actually worried that a charge of heresy might be raised against him during the campaign.
 Blackie eventually won by a single vote -- the casting vote of the Lord Provost.